 Burial insurance.
 A burial insurance plan sold by a funeral home will be payable for funeral costs at that home immediately.
 Depending on how long you have that insurance, it’s possible that, over time, you may pay more in premiums than the actual funeral expenses.

 Whole life insurance.
 A whole life insurance plan sold by an insurance company is fully portable if you move, though it may take 30 days for the company to verify and pay your claim.

-As you explore these options, both with specific financial providers and using online reference resources such as the FTC and the Funeral Ethics Organization, consider your specific situation.
+As you explore these options, both with specific financial providers and using online reference resources such as the Federal Trade Commission, consider your specific situation.
 How much can you afford to set aside?
 Is your family good at cooperating to manage money decisions in a time of stress?